Sugandhi13/help-me/README.md

 | Add profile - Form validation | Submit an incomplete form. | Browser promts that required fields need to be filled. | PASS |
 | Add profile - Form validation | Submit a valid form. | A success message is displayed with the link to redirect user to their profile. | PASS |
 | View profile - Existing profile user | Click on Profile link on navbar menu. | If you already have a profile created previously.
 When click on navbar menu profile link the logged in user profile should be visible | PASS |

-### Testing user stories from UX section

-As the exisitng and new users will have the same user experience for the app besides signing up and creating their profile from scratch, these will be groupped.

 ### Automatec Form Testing
 | Form  | Test Case | Expected Outcome | Results |